Search element - Quick search bar

 Why keep breastfeeding your toddler?

-Research shows that breastfeeding is still important for you and your child during the toddler years.
+Research shows that breastfeeding remains important for you and your child during the toddler years.

-- Australia’s National Health and Medical Research Council (NHMRC) recommends that breastfeeding continue once solids have been introduced for as long as mother and baby desire.
+• Australia’s National Health and Medical Research Council (NHMRC) recommends that breastfeeding continue after solids have been introduced for as long as mother and baby desire.

-- The World Health Organisation (WHO) recommends that children be breastfed for at least 2 years.
+• The World Health Organisation (WHO) recommends breastfeeding for at least 2 years.

 Breastfeeding your toddler can provide: